 Entry into the program is based on scholarship, potential, personal testimony, recommendations and financial need.
 Participation in the program involves significant accountability, both to the church and supervising pastor where the internship is served and to the department and university who subsidizes the scholarship.
 Continuation in the program is accomplished by maintaining a 2.7 GPA, successfully fulfilling the expectations of the program and being recommended by the School of Theology and Ministry faculty.

-If you or someone you know is considering studying for the ministry, here are the steps to take to secure a Ministerial Intern Scholarship:
+If you or know someone you know is considering studying for the ministry, here are the steps to take to secure a Ministerial Intern Scholarship:

 - Make application to SNU and declare your major as Pastoral Ministry, Theology, Missions or Youth Ministry.